 If you'd like to use the grease (it's delicious), strain it through a fine-mesh strainer into a glass jar.
 Then seal it and keep it in the fridge for later use.
 It can stay in the fridge for up to three months.

 You can use it in any savory recipe that requires fat for cooking.
 It's especially good when cooking eggs, so I often use it when making soft-scrambled eggs or an egg white omelet.
+Other recipes where you can successfully use bacon fat instead of oil or butter include fried hard-boiled eggs and spinach and eggs scramble.

 Recipe FAQs

 For crispy bacon, 20 minutes at 400°F is ideal.
-If your bacon slices are thick, they'll need 25 or even 30 minutes.
+However, if your bacon slices are thick, they'll need 25 or even 30 minutes.
+If you prefer chewy bacon, start with 15 minutes, then check to see if it needs more time.

 Oven temperatures and personal preferences vary, so you'll need to experiment until you know what works best for you using your own oven.

+One rimmed baking sheet fits an 8-ounce package or about eight slices.
 If you need to cook more than one package, simply use two or three baking sheets.
 The bottom or upper pan will cook faster than the middle one, so you should monitor all pans and remove the ones that are ready from the oven.

 Bacon Alternatives